Weave Code

 composer require lorisleiva/laravel-actions

-This creates a new class in app/Actions/ with the AsAction trait.
+This generates a class with the AsAction trait pre-loaded.

-3. Define Core Logic: Implement the handle() method to define the core business logic:
+3. Define Core Logic: Implement the handle() method to encapsulate your business logic:

 use Lorisleiva\Actions\Concerns\AsAction;